 - Find the breaker labeled “furnace” or “heat,” and ensure it’s switched “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

 - Moving one hand, quickly flip the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” leave it alone and get in touch with a professional from Gillman Heating and Air at 478-202-3076 right away.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from Gillman Heating and Air at 478-202-3076 right away.

 Regardless of your furnace’s age or brand, it has no less than one regular wall switch situated on or close to it.